 Sourdough pancakes are amazingly light, tender and fluffy.
 These pancakes are made from fed discard starter with a fool proof method that offer you the very best quality pancakes.

 Sourdough discard makes SO many wonderful recipes.
-This sourdough pancakes discard recipe is just one way to use up your discard and enjoy a luscious sourdough breakfast.
+This sourdough pancakes overnight discard recipe is just one way to use up your discard and enjoy a luscious sourdough breakfast.

 A hungry unfed starter or a young starter that needs several more days to come to its full power, will make delicious thin sourdough pancakes.